 30 hours funded childcare for working parents of 3 and 4 year olds

-All three and four year olds are entitled to up to 15 hours of funded early education or childcare a week, for up to 38 weeks a year, or 570 hours a year if 'stretched'.
+All three and four year olds are entitled to up to 15 hours of funded early education or childcare a week, for up to 38 weeks a year, or 570 hours a year if 'stretched' from the funding period after they become 3 years old.
 This is known as the ‘universal entitlement’.

-The government is doubling this entitlement to 30 hours a week (for up to 38 weeks a year) from 1 September 2017.
+The government has extended this entitlement to 30 hours a week (for up to 38 weeks a year).
 In Somerset, families can 'stretch' this entitlement to a maximum of 1140 hours a year.
 This is known as the ‘extended entitlement’.

-You can find information on Somerset Choices about the providers offering the extended entitlement here.
+You can find information on Somerset Choices about the providers offering the extended entitlement.

 Eligibility for the extended entitlement

 Working* parents of three and four year olds will need to meet the following criteria to be eligible for up to 30 hours a week funded childcare:

 This means you don't have to actually work 16 hours a week but earn at least the equivalent of these wage rates.

 *'Working' will include the employed and self-employed, and people on zero-hour contracts, and people away from work due to statutory sick pay, maternity, paternity or adoption leave, and where one parent is working and the other is in receipt of benefits due to caring responsibility or disability.